dmorenoh/play-modeling/README.md

 1. You want to separate domain complexity from [accidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet) that comes from using a particular framework or a library.

-## Evolution Of The Functional Domain Model
+## Evolution of The Functional Domain Model

 ### 1. Parametrize Types In The Service Trait